 Giro is well known for developing helmets for cycling that can adapt to various requirements for sports cycling.
 A lot of thought is given to each product and all products are linked to a powerful security aspect.
 Above all, their range of helmets is lightweight, streamlined, and modern.

-Cinder and Synthe are two of Giro’s outstandingly designed and elite road bike helmets.
+Giro Cinder and Giro Synthe are two of Giro’s outstandingly designed and elite road bike helmets.
 So, many road cyclists were facing a dilemma on which one to choose between these two.
 They both have their distinct characteristics and qualities.
 Hence, our detailed review of these two helmets will hopefully make your decision easier.

 First, we are going to demonstrate the features and a brief overview of both these helmets.